-The proposed use will not result in significantly different peak use characteristics than the surrounding uses or area since the property is located in an area that is predominantly developed and zoned Commercial.
+The proposed use will not result in significantly different peak use characteristics than the surrounding uses or area since the property is located in an area has a mix of residential and commercial uses.
+Also, the lot is zoned Rural Residential, which allows a commercial business with up to 10,000 square feet of gross floor area and is located on Spruce Avenue, which is a major collector roadway.